 The best approach here is to do a mix of healthy eating and smart exercise to reach at a 500 calories deficit each day.

 That’s it.
-Weight loss, at its basic form, is a numbers game
+Weight loss, in its basic form, is a numbers game

 Therefore, nothing is written in stone here.
 Take the tips with a grain of salt and remember that everyone is different and responds differently to different diets and exercise methods.